kataw/kataw/test/__snapshot__/parser/expressions/classes/invalid-class-fields.md

 ✖ Invalid character - start: 546, end: 548
 ✖ Invalid character - start: 578, end: 579
 ✖ Unterminated string literal - start: 580, end: 592
+✖ Did you forgot a ']' to match the `[` token? - start: 627, end: 628
+✖ The parser expected to find a '}' to match the '{' token here - start: 628, end: 630
 ✖ Invalid character - start: 652, end: 654
 ✖ Expected a ')' to match the '(' token here - start: 666, end: 667
 ✖ Invalid character - start: 735, end: 737